davew-msft/nl2sql/README.md

     * we can again solve this with few-shot prompting.

+other
+### Why does this matter?
+What does a solution like this solve?

+“I don’t want to spend hours setting up DB and APIs: use an MCP “My data model keeps changing as I test ideas:  schema evolution handled automatically You can use it to provision databases, etc
+Create a database schema, in SQL Server 2025 format, for a travel agency.
+It should include…

 is there a better way to do all of this? can we use a search index to help us?
 YES.
 Using a search index to aid nl2sql  https://github.com/davew-msft/pssug-genai/blob/main/nlsql-search-index.md
 TAG and LOTUS